 George is a mini-thrill-seeker and successful campaigner, having ridden in helicopters and starred in posters in Westminster calling on ministers for greater awareness of his condition.
 He loves school, getting muddy outdoors, and getting into mischief.

-Since his diagnosis a year ago, the disease has stolen George’s speech, his ability to walk and to eat on his own.
+Since his diagnosis over a year ago, Batten disease has stolen George’s speech, his ability to walk and to eat on his own.
 Mum, Claire, says George is incredibly brave and happy, despite everything he is going through.

 Amazing and heart-breaking at the same time

 "To say it’s devastated our family is an understatement.
 I still haven’t found the words to describe how it feels.
 He is such a brave boy and you can still see the determination in his face, he wants to try everything."

 "Even though his body is failing him, his mind is still driving him.
 It’s amazing and heart-breaking at the same time.
 Because Batten is a rare condition, it’s very difficult for doctors to give us a timeline, but George is not going to get better."

 “We’d been so focused on his medical care, fun family activities didn’t even get a look-in.
 Then, George’s doctor suggested we talk to Make-A-Wish.
 He is an adrenaline-junkie by nature and I wanted to gather as many memories with him as possible in our limited time together.

 “When the Wish Visitors came to see us at home, we wanted to choose a wish that would encapsulate things George loves – he loves sledging and rollercoasters, so we chose something completely wild, to go tobogganing in the snowy mountains of Austria!

 "I didn’t honestly think you’d be able to grant the wish, but we were so excited when our Wishgranter Amy said yes!
 She’s been amazing – always there to give advice, it’s as if she has been waving a little wand over our family.”